Kuje: Geography

-Kuje LGA has an average temperature of 30 °C and a total area of 1,644 square kilometers.
+Kuje LGA has an average temperature of 30 °C and a total area of 1,644 square kilometres or 635 square miles.
 The dry and rainy seasons are the two distinct seasons that the LGA encounters.
 In Kuje LGA, the annual precipitation total is estimated to be 1250 mm, with an average humidity of 41%.

 Climate

 The two main seasons in Kuje are the hot summer (June to October), with average highs below 84 °F, and the chilly winter (October to December), with lows below 63 °F.

 Average Temperature

 The average daily maximum temperature during the 2.6-month hot season, which runs from January 27 to April 14, is above 92 °F. March is the hottest month in Kuje with an average high temperature of 94 °F and low temperature of 73 °F. The average daily maximum temperature during the 3.4-month cool season, which runs from June 23 to October 4, is below 84 °F. December is the coldest month in Kuje with an average high temperature of 89 °F and low temperature of 63 °F.